Preserving Your Precious Mixes, Now & Forever

 It’s time to dust off that old box full of cassettes and give your old mixtapes a little modern day CPR.
 Digitizing your old library of audio recordings is the only surefire way to ensure they’re not forgotten.
 After all, the more time that passes, the more likely you’ll have a hard time tracking down a cassette player – or even worse – risk damaging your tapes.

-But fret not, because there are ways to directly transfer your old cassettes to your computer.
+But fret not, because there are ways to directly transfer cassette to computer.
 Just be warned that it’ll require certain software and hardware that you may or may not have, plus time and money … that you also may or may not have.

 Audio digitization isn’t quite as easy as hitting record on your tape deck like back in the day.
 If you’re using a program like Audacity, you’re going to need more than just the software.
 In order to transfer tape content to your computer, you’ll need to round up a cassette tape deck (preferably with RCA output or a 3.5 mm mini-plug).
 And unless you’re a hipster or audiophile, you probably don’t just have a 30 (plus)-year-old piece of equipment laying around the house.